gizzarofem/alx-pre_course/0x01-git/README.md

 If that still doesn't work I might have to destroy the sandbox and delete the repo from github and start the project again Wish me luck

+Okay so I made the same mistake and forgot to add 'today' while naming the commit which is really frustrating because I know what they're asking me to do I'm just making clumsy errors.
+Not with them with myself.
+One more try